puemos/templates/product/initiative-1-pager.md

-# Initiative:
+# Initiative

 ## Problem Alignment

 ### The Problem

-Describe the problem (or opportunity) you’re trying to solve.
+>Describe the problem (or opportunity) you’re trying to solve.
 Why is it important to our users and our business?
 What insights are you operating on?
 And if relevant, what problems are you not intending to solve?

 ### High-level Approach

-Describe briefly the approach you’re taking to solve this problem.
+>Describe briefly the approach you’re taking to solve this problem.
 This should be enough for the reader to imagine possible solution directions and get a very rough sense of the scope of this project. (e.g., if “The Problem” was engagement in the design process from non-designers, “The Approach” might be a feed which surfaces work that's relevant to them.)

 ### Goals & Success

-What does success look like?
+>What does success look like?
 What metrics are you intending to move?
 Explain why these metrics are important if not obvious.

 ---